What Is Normal Aging? Signs & Changes

 • Toxins

-Whereas, healthy ageing can be encouraged by:
+Whereas, healthy aging can be encouraged by:

 • Good environment